tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 Before we knew it, it was time to head up.
 We were delighted to learn that there were four elevators, and each had its own season theme.
 We went up in the spring elevator and later on came down in the winter elevator.
 They were huge and fast -- they could fit up to 40 people and had a max speed of 600m per minute, the fastest elevators in Japan.

 There are no words for the views that greeted us as we entered the Tembo Deck.
-Tokyo is an enormous city, and even though visibility was high that day, we couldn't see the end of it.
+Tōkyō is an enormous city, and even though visibility was high that day, we couldn't see the end of it.
 Sometimes you can get lucky and see Mt.
 Fuji, but it was juuust too hazy for us.
 The deck wraps 360° around the building, so we could see the city from just about every angle.
 It was breathtaking.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.4" %}
 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.4-part-2" %}